Great Eagle Holdings: History and developments

+The Great Eagle Group was founded by Lo Ying Shek in 1963 with The Great Eagle Company, Limited as its holding company, shares of which were listed on the Hong Kong Stock Exchange in 1972.
+The Group underwent a reorganization in 1990 and Great Eagle Holdings Limited (Stock Code: 0041), a Bermuda registered company, became the listed holding company of the Group in place of The Great Eagle Company, Limited.

 Principal holdings

 The Group has a principal holding in Champion Real Estate Investment Trust (Champion REIT, HKSE: 02778) and Langham Hospitality Investments Limited (LHI, HKSE: 01270).

-Champion REIT owns Three Garden Road, a Grade-A office building in Central, Hong Kong; as well as the office tower and shopping mall of Langham Place in Mongkok, Kowloon.
+Champion REIT owns Three Garden Road, a Grade-A office building in Central, Hong Kong; the office tower and shopping mall of Langham Place in Mongkok, Kowloon, as well as joint venture stake in 66 Shoe Lane in Central London.

 The LHI (HKSE: 01270) owns three hotels in Kowloon, including The Langham in Tsimshatsui, Cordis in Mongkok, and Eaton on Nathan Road.